mky028/mky028.github.io/_posts/2021-07-11-war_on_drugs.md

 - Essay
 - 영어공부
 ---
+# Why U.S. Presidents Can't Win The War On Drugs
+## Writing an essay after watching the video.
 ###### Link: [Youtube](https://www.youtube.com/watch?v=LXmtsIYsYjY)

  Some people might say that the government should keep activating the war on drugs.
 However, I think the government need to make the drugs to be used legally.
 And there are three reasons why.